vdhamer/Photo-Club-Hub/.github/README.md

 The app structures the information in two hierarchical views of the data.
-Here is a schematic representation of the "Portfolios" screen that lets you first find a photo club before you get to club members and their images:
+Here is a schematic representation of the "Portfolios" screen that lets you first find a photo club before you get to club's members and their images:

 * photo clubA (hosted on siteA)
   * portfolio1 of photographer1